itsmartinwho/foresight-cdss-mvp/docs/architecture.md

 # Frontend Architecture

+> **Cross-reference:**
+> - This file, [../.cursor/rules/python.md](../.cursor/rules/python.md), and [../clinical_engine.py](../clinical_engine.py) must be kept in sync regarding the vision, status, and integration plans for Tool B (Diagnosis and Treatment Engine).
+> - If the product vision or prototype logic for Tool B changes, update all three to avoid documentation drift.

 ## Overview

 This document outlines the frontend architecture of the Foresight CDSS MVP prototype, focusing on the Next.js (App Router) implementation.
 The architecture prioritizes modularity, clear separation of concerns, and maintainability.

+The application features several AI-powered clinical tools:
+*   **Tool A (Advisor):** Currently implemented as an AI-powered chatbot in the "Advisor" tab, using OpenAI via the `/api/advisor` route.
+It provides general medical information.
+*   **Tool B (Diagnosis and Treatment Engine):** An aspirational feature.
+Aims to ingest patient data and consultation transcripts to produce diagnoses and treatment plans, and generate related documents (referrals, prior authorizations).
+Placeholder UI elements for these outputs exist.
+The `clinical_engine.py` script is a very early prototype for this engine's logic and is not currently integrated.
+*   **Tool C (Medical Co-pilot):** An aspirational, real-time AI assistant to provide nudges to physicians during consultations.
+Does not yet exist.
+*   **Tool D (Complex Conditions Alerts):** An aspirational tool to scan diagnostic outputs (from the future Tool B) and alert physicians to potential complex conditions.
+Placeholder UI for alerts exists, currently populated by mock data from the `patients.alerts` field in Supabase.
+*   **Tool F (Clinical Trial Matching):** An aspirational tool to find clinical trials for eligible patients.
+Placeholder UI for clinical trials exists, currently populated by mock data.

 ## Core Principles